dprojects/getDimensions/Docs/README.md

 However, I see the power of `Pad`.
 The `Pad` furniture part is better supported by FreeCAD.
 I would say, this is how it should be designed under the FreeCAD.
 First You should create `Sketch` object, make it fully constrained and use `Pad` option on the fully constrained `Sketch`.
 It takes more time and effort but You can use more transformations then and such furniture is more compliant with FreeCAD point of view.

 However, if You are new FreeCAD user and You want design single furniture, I would recommend to start with `Cube`.
-Later You can extend You knowledge, use `Pad` and You will be able to use the full power of FreeCAD.
+Later You can extend Your knowledge, use `Pad` and You will be able to use the full power of FreeCAD.

 ## Basic furniture example